To be a qualifying child for any of the child related tax benefits:

 More Refundable Credit Resources

-Find the latest news for refundable credits on What's Hot?
+Find the latest news for refundable credits on Refundable Credits News and Updates

 Protect your clients by knowing the questions to ask to help your client's get the most out of refundable credits.

-See the AOTC, the LLC and the Tuition Deduction criteria side by side on our Compare Education Credits and Tuition and Fees Deduction chart
+See the AOTC and the LLC criteria side by side on our Compare Education Credits chart

 Whether you are involved in education, interact with students or parents of students or are a tax return preparer, find out What You Need to Know about AOTC and LLC